gchq/gaffer-doc/docs/user-guide/query/gremlin/gremlin.md

     GafferPop is still in development and has some [limitations](gremlin-limits.md).
     The implementation is basic and its performance is unknown in comparison to using standard Gaffer `OperationChains`.

-The addition of Gremlin as query language in Gaffer 2 allows users to represent complex graph queries in a simpler language akin to other querying languages used in traditional and NoSQL databases.
+The addition of Gremlin as query language in Gaffer allows users to represent complex graph queries in a simpler language akin to other querying languages used in traditional and NoSQL databases.

 ## Gremlin Features

 ### Interfacing with Gremlin

-One of the great features of Gremlin is it's versatility of use.
+One of the great features of Gremlin is its versatility of use.
 There are a large number of supported language libraries that allow you to write queries in whichever coding language you prefer.
 For example, there is a [Python Gremlin](https://pypi.org/project/gremlinpython/) interface.
 This means your tooling won't have to change to write these queries which is a nice bonus for Gremlin.